 OTC drugs enable people to relieve many annoying symptoms and to cure some diseases simply and without the cost of seeing a doctor.
 However, safe use of these drugs requires knowledge, common sense, and responsibility.

 Some OTC drugs were originally available only by prescription.
 After many years of use under prescription regulation, drugs with excellent safety records may be approved by the FDA for over-the-counter sale.
 The analgesic ibuprofen and the indigestion remedy famotidine are examples of such drugs.
 Often, the OTC version has a substantially lower amount of active ingredient in each tablet, capsule, or caplet than does the prescription drug.
 When establishing appropriate doses of OTC drugs, manufacturers and the FDA try to balance safety and effectiveness.

 At one time, most drugs were available without a prescription.
-Before the FDA existed, just about anything could be put in a bottle and sold as a sure-fire cure.
-Alcohol, cocaine, marijuana, and opium were included in some OTC products without notification to users.
+Before the Food and Drug Administration (FDA) existed, just about anything could be put in a bottle and sold as a sure-fire cure.
+Alcohol, cocaine, marijuana, and opium were included in some over-the-counter (OTC) products without notification to users.
 The Food, Drug, and Cosmetic (FD&C) Act, enacted in 1938, gave the FDA some authority to issue regulations, but the act did not provide clear guidelines as to which drugs could be sold by prescription only and which could be sold over the counter.

 An amendment to the FD&C Act in 1951 attempted to clarify the difference between OTC and prescription drugs and to deal with issues of drug safety.
 Prescription drugs were defined as compounds that could be habit forming, toxic, or unsafe for use except under a doctor's supervision.
 Anything else could be sold over the counter.

 Safety depends on using a drug properly.
 For OTC drugs, proper use often relies on consumer self-diagnosis, which leaves room for error.
 For example, most headaches are not dangerous, but in rare cases, a headache is an early warning of a brain tumor or hemorrhage.
 Similarly, what seems like severe heartburn may signal an impending heart attack.
-Ultimately, people must use common sense in determining when a symptom or ailment is minor and when it requires medical attention and consult a doctor if they are unsure.
+Ultimately, people must use common sense in determining when a symptom or ailment is minor and when it requires medical attention and consult a doctor or pharmacist if they are unsure.